 There are many advantages to casting your ballot online:

-- Internet voting allows you to cast your ballot from anywhere and at any time provided you have your Voter Information Notice and an internet connection.
+- Allows you to cast your ballot from anywhere and at any time provided you have your Voter Information Notice and an internet connection.
 You can cast your ballot from home, at work or even if you are on vacation;

-- With internet voting there is no need to line-up to cast a ballot;
+- There is no need to line-up to cast a ballot;

 - Internet voting is secure and confidential.
-The City's internet voting system has built in safeguards to protect your information and identity; and
+The City's system has built in safeguards to protect your information and identity;

-- With internet voting there are no rejected ballots as the system is designed to ensure that you are satisfied with and have accepted your choices before your ballot is finally cast.
+- There are no rejected ballots as the system is designed to ensure that you are satisfied and have accepted your choices before your ballot is cast.

 Registering for internet voting

 Elector registration is a two-step process that must be done through the internet.
 All information required to register to vote by Internet will be contained in your Elector Information Notice which will be mailed to all Electors on the Voters' List in mid to late September.

 Your Elector Information Notice will include your unique Elector Identification Number (EID) which will allow you to access the online Elector Registration Program.
 Once registered, you will receive an e-mail with your Personal Identification Number (PIN).
 You will be asked to make a Declaration that you are entitled to vote in the 2018 municipal election and that you are a Canadian citizen.
 You will then be able to access your ballot to vote for the candidates for Mayor and your District Councillor and School Board Trustees and you will also be able to select an answer to the Referendum Question on the Ballot.

 - You will be limited to only one vote through the use of your unique Voter Identification Number.

 - Once you have made your selections, the website will identify your choices and provide you with the option of changing or confirming your votes.

 - If you wish to do so, you may abstain from voting for any of the offices (Mayor, District Councillor or School Board Trustee) and/or from answering the Referendum Question on the Ballot.